Short course workflow checklist

 - (Optional) Collaborator logos and description – Submit any logos in vector format (.AI, .EPS or .SVG) to email@example.com including a description of the organisation, max 200 characters including spaces.

-Your Course Development Manager can advise you on these tasks.
+Our experts in the content team can advise you on these tasks.
 Note that some require ‘Organisation admin’ permission.
-Ask your Course Development Manager for help if you need access, or email firstname.lastname@example.org.
+Email firstname.lastname@example.org for help if you need access.

 - Propose an eye-catching course title and description for your course page on FutureLearn (the ‘Course Description Page’)